Robert Heller (magician)

 As the son of a famous concert pianist, Heller began his life as a musician studying at the Royal Academy of Music.
 After becoming fascinated with magic at age 14, Heller began copying his idol Jean Eugène Robert-Houdin, from whom he adopted his first name.
 Heller left his scholarship at the academy to become a professional magician.
+However, he gained a reputation as both a magician and a concert pianist when he arrived in New York in 1852, eventually settling permanently in the United States.
+For instance, he gave the first American performance of Ludwig van Beethoven's Piano Concerto No. 5 in the Boston Music Hall on 4 March 1854, accompanied by the orchestra of the Germania Musical Society led by future New York Philharmonic conductor Carl Bergmann.

-A reporter for the St. Louis Luminary, recorded his impressions of a Robert Heller performance of February 7, 1855, in Washington D.C.:
+A reporter for the St. Louis Luminary, recorded his impressions of a Robert Heller magic performance of February 7, 1855, in Washington D.C.: